denistsoi/franklinchen.github.io/source/_posts/2012-04-29-a-pretty-rachel-carson-trail-challenge-goal-training-hike.markdown

 ## Conclusion

 I enjoyed doing my first Rachel Carson Trail hike of the year.
 Earlier in the year is better because the hikes are shorter and the weather is cooler.

+Thanks to Brian Droz for leading this hike!